santhoshnumberone/LLM-Power-Search-for-Open-Source-Licensing-Navigator/README.md

 # 🔍 LLM Power Search: Open Source License Navigator (Offline RAG with Mistral + llama.cpp)

 > 🧠 A fast, local RetrievalQA pipeline that runs entirely on your Mac (M1/M2) — no paid APIs, no cloud calls.
-Built for job-ready Prompt Engineers and AI Product Managers.

 ---